-The “racing concept of the month” articles are way of sharing the general racing knowledge that has been developed over the decades in the Martin 242 fleet – this is the fourth of a series.
+The “racing concept of the month” articles are way of sharing the general racing knowledge that has been developed over the decades in the Martin 242 fleet – this is the fifth of a series.
 All are loosely based on the excellent content in this article by Michael Clements.
-This article is also inspired by some math done by 4-time M242 NA’s winner Matt Alexander.